Yernemm/SnoCord/README.md

         this.metadata = {
             commandWord: 'sample',
             aliases: [],
-            description: 'Adds num1 and num2 and pings you in return that many times.',
+            description: 'Adds num1 and num2 and pings you in return that many times.
+Requires ban permission for no reason!',
-            usage: 'num1 num2'
+            usage: 'num1 num2',
+            permissions: ['BAN_MEMBERS']
         };
     }